kjansson/minipot/README.md

 Logs will be outputted to the chosen path, one text file for readability and one in JSON format.
 Filename format for text logs is 'id-sessionId', and the same for JSON but with .json as file ending.
 Logs contain information about client, authentication attempts, user input (keystrokes), and files that have been modified during the session.
-PCAP files will be stored (if enabled) with the same filename format as logs, and with a .pcap ending.
+PCAP files will be stored (if enabled) with the same filename format as logs, with a .pcap suffix.

 # Other information
 By default, containers have no network connection.
 This can be changed using the flag -networkmode, but do so at your own risk.
 Available modes are "none", "host", and "bridge".
 Packet capture is only available in bridge mode.